+He turns away and slaughters another pig.
 The lamplight dims.
 There's something disjointed about his conversation.
+Despite his pleasant manner, you begin to feel increasingly anxious.
+Worried.
 Something is wrong here.

+He turns towards the third pig, sickle moving quickly.
 He invites you to dine with him "once the job is done" and you can talk about magic, and the next summit at Anvil, and share stories of your travels.
-The stench is overpowering.
-One by one the lamps flicker out, and darkness floods the inside of the slaughtering shed.
+The stench is so bad now that you can barely breathe.
+Several of the lamps flicker out, and darkness floods the inside of the slaughtering shed.